Glasgow Police Pipe Band: History

 In 2009, funding cuts and a restriction on the number of events the band could play at threatened the future of the Strathclyde Police Pipe Band.
 Bradford and pipe-sergeant Duncan Nicholson resigned in protest, but returned in January 2010 after a new funding agreement was reached.

-Duncan Nicholson succeeded Bradford in as pipe major in 2010.
-In 2013, territorial police forces in Scotland were merged into Police Scotland and the name of the band changed to Greater Glasgow Police Scotland Pipe Band, but the structure of the band was unchanged.
-In 2016, David Henderson replaced Ward as leading drummer, and the name of the band was changed to Glasgow Police Pipe Band.
+Duncan Nicholson succeeded Bradford as pipe major in 2010.
+In 2013, territorial police forces in Scotland were amalgamated to form Police Scotland.
+The structure of the band was unchanged however the band changed its name to Greater Glasgow Police Scotland Pipe Band.

+The band performed in the annual Pre-Worlds concert in 2014 with the name Ceolry.

+Nicholson was replaced as Pipe Major by Iain MacPherson.

+In the following year, 2016, the band changed name again becoming the Glasgow Police Pipe Band and their leading drummer Eric Ward was replaced by David Henderson.